Yediyurappa, aides paid money to sexual assault victim, mother to buy their silence: Chargesheet

 Yediyurappa then called the minor inside a meeting room next to the hall and locked the door.
 He then asked the victim whether she remembered the face of the person who had sexually assaulted her earlier to which the victim replied twice stating that she did, the chargesheet said.

-After this Yediyurappa asked her what her age was then, to which she replied six-and-half; at this point he allegedly tried to sexually assault her, the CID alleged.
+After this, Yediyurappa asked her what her age was when she was allegedly sexually assaulted previously, to which she replied six-and-half years, according to the chargesheet.
+At this point, Yediyurappa allegedly tried to sexually assault her, the CID alleged.

 The horrified victim pushed Yediyurappa's hand, moved away and asked him to open the door.
 Yediyurappa then opened the door and exited after putting some cash in the hands of the victim from his pocket.
 He then told the victim's mother that he couldn’t help them in the case and also gave her some money from his pocket and sent them away, the chargesheet said.